holdings420/Preservingbiologicalmass/README.md

 ## Disclosure of Food Safety
 - The experimental preserve is not deemed food safe as it is a raw product that is preserved.
 - Pathogens, botulin spores, mold spores contamination from the farm.
+- Having too low of a pH also causes cavities as it becomes more acidic than lemons.
+- Citric acid metabolism from microbes may raise pH to dangerous levels.
+- Enjoy the preserve the day it is made.
+Any longer and there are risks of mold and food poisoning.

 ## Measurement of Water Activity
 - The process of measuring water activity level per batch would be a food safety issue.
 The method of measuring water activity level would be to creating a cold plate and observing the reflectivity index of the cold plate in the atmosphere of the preserve measured alongside a reference index of reflectivity.